MooersLab/voice-computing-with-python-in-jupyter-notebooks/README.md

 There were over 200 people in attendance.
 The first day had two great tutorial sessions.
 The second and third days had excellent talks.
-There were terrific lightning talks.
+There were terrific lightning talks at the end of each day.
-The talks were recorded and will eventually appear on the PyTexas YouTube channel.
+The talks were recorded and will eventually appear on the [PyTexas YouTube channel](https://www.youtube.com/@PyTexas/playlists).
 The meeting organizers did a fantastic job!

 This repository contains the slides and three narrated videos that provided coding demonstrations and were used with the slides for a talk about using voice computing in Jupyter.
-The demo involving voice computing in a markdown cell received applause.
-This is the first time that I have gotten applause in the middle of a talk.
+The demo of voice computing in a markdown cell received applause.
+This is the first time that I have received applause in the middle of a talk.

 ## Installation

 - git clone the repo.
-The slides will be expecting the videos subdirectory to be present.
+The slides will be expecting the `videos` subdirectory to be present.
 - Open the PDF in Adobe Reader.
 - I used QuickTime on a Mac to run the videos.
 - These videos open in `QuickTime\ Player.app` when you click on the center of the slides with **Demo** in the title.